ArielTurgeman/sql-visual-debbuger-feedback/PRIVACY.md

 - responding to support requests;
 - protecting the Software and licensing system against fraud or abuse;
 - complying with legal obligations; and
-- establishing, exercising, or defending legal claims where necessary.
+- establishing, exercising, or defending legal claims where necessary; and
+- checking for available extension updates through GitHub Pages.

 ## 10. Legal Bases Where Applicable